 Service – But at What Cost?

 Not to be outdone by their pure-play e-commerce competitors, omni-channel retailers have gone on the offensive.
 They are pouring money into their supply chains, striving to create omni-channel networks that meet customer expectations at a profit.
-Forty-nine percent of participants in a 2016 study by the Retail Industry Leaders Association (RILA) say their companies are increasing their investments in omni-channel fulfilment to support faster, more efficient ‘click-to-delivery’ capabilities.
+Forty-nine percent of participants in a 2016 study by the Retail Industry Leaders Association (RILA) say their companies are increasing their investments in omni-channel fulfillment to support faster, more efficient ‘click-to-delivery’ capabilities.

 At the same time, retailers have made supply chain process improvement a top priority.
 Fifty-six percent of the RILA study respondents indicated their company will increase spending on supply chain process improvement this year.
-In particular, they are investing in integrated demand planning capabilities to better expose store and distribution centre inventory to customers.
+In particular, they are investing in integrated demand planning capabilities to better expose store and distribution center inventory to customers.

-Competing in this new order puts immense pressure on omni-channel retailers’ costs, and getting these costs under control is fuelling these investments in the supply chain.
+Competing in this new order puts immense pressure on omni-channel retailers’ costs, and getting these costs under control is fueling these investments in the supply chain.
 “There is vast concern that competing with service will be cost prohibitive and drive (companies) out of business,” says Lisa Anderson of LMA Consulting Group.

 Toward the Smarter Omni-Channel Supply Chain

-We are at the epicentre of a massive transformation in omni-channel retailing – that much is clear.
-Brian Gibson, Executive Director of the Centre for Supply Chain Innovation at Auburn University and an author of the RILA study notes.
+We are at the epicenter of a massive transformation in omni-channel retailing – that much is clear.
+Brian Gibson, Executive Director of the Center for Supply Chain Innovation at Auburn University and an author of the RILA study notes.
 “You can’t have a conversation with a retail executive today without it coming back to the omni-channel topic – how you’re trying to monetize it and make it profitable.”

 Getting the omni-channel supply chain right is essential.
 “It’s easy to meet customer service expectations by throwing money at the problem and creating custom supply chains to deliver what customers want,” says Ann Vervecken, VP, Head of Business Development Consumer and Retail MLEMEA “That’s what many retailers did when they first dived into omni-channel retail.
 And their margins suffered.